 - Participatory, evidence-based policymaking

-- Environmental- and social-justice initiatives supported by researchers and by scientific evidence, data, and technology
+- Environmental- and social-justice initiatives in collaboration with researchers and supported by scientific evidence, data, and technology

 - Open challenges, competitions, and calls to action that seek specific scientific and technical solutions to difficult problems